Messi has 700 goals - but Barcelona have even more problems | Goal.com

 It should have been the defining image of the night.
 But it wasn't.
 Not even close.

 Barcelona may be reliant upon Messi's genius but that is not what they're about anymore.
-Barca are about chaos and capitulation.
+Barca are about chaos.

 This is a crumbling institution, racked by divisions at every level of the club, and gripped by a financial crisis.